 Recruiters worry about the accuracy of résumés that flood across their desk with every job opening.
 They may have a right to be concerned - more than a third of respondents in a Harris Interactive survey believed that misrepresenting information on a résumé can be extremely beneficial for a job seeker.

-In years ahead, we’ll start to see job applicants certifying their own résumés prior to the job interview - clearing up any discrepancies before a potential employer runs a background check of their own.
+In years ahead, you’ll start to see job applicants certifying their own resumes prior to the job interview and clearing up any discrepancies before a potential employer runs a background check of their own.

 In doing so, they may also gain a competitive advantage over other job seekers in a crowded job market.
 Some candidates will be able to go so far as to run a background check on themselves (in certain states) using new third-party services.

-As a result, the issue of illicit drug use and its impact on the workplace is top of mind for many HR, staffing and recruiting professionals.
-What is the net effect?
-Pre-employment drug screening is on the rise.
+As a result, the issue of illicit drug use and its impact on the workplace is top of mind for many HR, staffing and recruiting professionals-especially at a time when drug-testing positivity rates have seen a sharp rise.

 All of these trends in recruitment and hiring bring unique challenges to HR, recruiting, and staffing professionals.
 They shape the way that they’re thinking about managing their recruiting hiring in the future.